Solution

 • Rollout wave execution with device connection, user assignment, and provisioning validation kept in one review-ready record.

-• Configuration and MDM baseline alignment across Cloud PCs, with drift detection against the pinned baseline and per-object restore on change.
+• Configuration and MDM baseline alignment across Cloud PCs, with drift detection against the pinned baseline and per-object restore when change creates risk.

 • Day-two operating control: connection health, user and device-level insights, and side-blade troubleshooting at cohort scale.

-• Migration baselining from Azure Virtual Desktop or legacy VDI before committing rollout waves, so cost per cohort and recovery thinking survive the business case.
+• Migration baselining from Azure Virtual Desktop or older VDI before committing rollout waves, so cost per cohort and recovery thinking survive the business case.

 Start here